We’ve written before about why you should pay for training courses but we haven’t addressed this question: why should you train staff at all?

 But training should also prepare employees to move into higher roles or take on more responsibilities.

-Increased training also means employees are more likely to be able tackle any issues that arise in their role.
+Increased training also means employees are more likely to be able to tackle any issues that arise in their role.
 And that confidence means they’ll be more likely to take calculated risks and find innovative solutions.

 Although it makes sense to encourage those moving into higher roles, leadership skills training should be made available to all staff.
-This shows you have confidence in your people and want to promote internally.
+This shows you have confidence in your people and want to promote them internally.

 Reduced risks